gingerlee/capstone-planning/README.md

   * Link to static site repo here: [Static Squats App](http://github.com)
 3. Identify The Minimal (but complete) Representation Of UI State
   * Add a list of state slices application requires and how they will be structured to planning repo before moving to the next step.
-4. Identify Where Your State Should Live
+4. Lifting State: Identify Where Your State Should Live
   * Before advancing identify where your state will be lifted in your planning repo.
 You could do this in a list, by adding indicators to your component diagram, or any other format.
 Then, add that state to your static project.
 5. Add Inverse Data Flow